 Weather Warnings - Flood Watch

-CANCELLATION OF FLOOD WATCH FOR THE WEST COAST, NORTH WEST PASTORAL AND LOWER
+CANCELLED FLOOD WATCH FOR NORTH EAST AND NORTH WEST PASTORAL DISTRICTS

 By the Bureau of Meteorology, South Australia.

-No further flood watches will be issued for this event.
+There will be no further Flood Watches issued for this event.